laurenbaron/DebtDestroyer/README.md

 # Acknowledgements
 * graphics were taken from Google Images
-* used Arcade Academy for help with Arcade and the PhysicsEngine
+* used Arcade Academy for help with Arcade through their examples